 1) Record a 5-10 minute audio journal reflecting on your workday (optionally: use one of the 30 daily prompts listed below to help get you going).

-3) Share a link to your recording via Twitter with the #artsoundoff hashtag so we can follow along.
+3) If you chose to post your recording, consider sharing a link to your recording via Twitter, Mastadon, your own private forum, Slack, anywhere you hang out and feel comfortable.
+Post it with the #artsoundoff hashtag so others can follow along.

 Frequency is up to you--you can post them daily, weekly, or whenever you find the time.
 The big idea is to get in the habit of turning on that analytic eye and foster more intentionality into your work the following day.